rnnh/bioinfo-notebook/docs/to_do.md

 # To do

-1. Redo video demonstration for fastq-dump to featureCounts script.
+- Redo video demonstration for fastq-dump to featureCounts script.
-2. Finish file formats page.
+- Finish file formats page.
-3. Add pages/scripts covering `DESeq2`.
+- Add pages/scripts covering `DESeq2`.
+- Add page on `bowtie`
+- Add notes on useful websites